Degree: Master of Science (MS)

 Course Requirements

-For all three tracks, at least 18 hours of coursework must be at the 400 level or above.
 All students are required to have specialized knowledge in at least one of the following depth areas, by taking at least three graduate-level classes from that area.
 The list of acceptable classes is shown below.
-For research or project-focused tracks, the chosen area should correspond to the student’s thesis research area or project in general.
-CSDS 600 Special Topics classes will also qualify in this category with approval from the student’s advisor.
+For Research or Project-focused tracks, the chosen area should correspond to the student’s thesis research area or project in general.
+CSDS 600 classes will also qualify in this category with approval from the student’s CDS advisor.
 The remaining classes can be (i) any other class from the classes listed below, or (ii) any letter graded CSDS class (see note below), or (iii) at most two graduate-level classes other than those in category (i) and (ii) (such as non-letter-graded graduate CSDS classes or graduate classes in other departments).

-(Note: The Graduate School and the School of Engineering limit the number of undergraduate courses that can be taken for credit by Master students.)
+(Note: The School of Graduate Studies and the Case School of Engineering limit the number of undergraduate courses that can be taken for credit by Master's students.)

 Students should discuss their courses with their advisor every semester prior to registration.
 Students must achieve a grade point average of 3.0 or higher; it is computed for all of the letter-graded courses on the student's academic program.